This expedition includes:

 - Peak ascents

-This is the perfect first expedition with Deer Hill.
-On River and Mountain Adventure, the beginning explorer will see a little bit of everything the Southwest has to offer.
+Deer Hill’s classic combination of river exploration, backpacking in the high country, and Native American service gives the beginning explorer the chance see a bit of everything the Southwest has to offer.
 A multi-day river expedition on the San Juan River leads you to a community service project and cultural immersion in Navajo Nation.
 Cap your experience with a seven-day backpacking trip in the majestic San Juan Mountains of southwestern Colorado.

 “Deer Hill holds a unique and irreplaceable spot in my heart.
 It feels like a second home.” – Laura, participant